Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives: Categorical representability in dimension zero and rational points

+It remains to show that (i) is equivalent to (iii).
+So we assume $\mathrm{rdim}(X)=0$.
+From Proposition 5.1 it follows that $X$ splits as the direct product of projective spaces.
+Therefore, $X$ is $k$-rational.
 On the other hand, if $X$ is rational over $k$ there is a birational map $\mathbb{P}^s_k\dashrightarrow X=Y_1\times Y_2$ and by the Lang--Nishimura Theorem $X$ admits a $k$-rational point.
-From the Theorem of Ch\^{a}telet we conclude $X\simeq \mathbb{P}^n_k\times \mathbb{P}^m_k$.
-Therefore $X$ has a full (strong) exceptional collection and Lemma 1.19 of \cite{AB} implies $\mathrm{rdim}(X)=0$.
-This completes the proof. \end{proof} \begin{rema} \textnormal{In \cite{AB}, the statement of Theorem 6.3 is proved for the special case where $X$ is a Brauer--Severi surface.
+We conclude $X\simeq \mathbb{P}^n_k\times \mathbb{P}^m_k$.
+Therefore $X$ has a full (strong) exceptional collection.
+Again, Lemma 1.20 of \cite{ABS} implies $\mathrm{rdim}(X)=0$.
+This completes the proof. \end{proof} \begin{rema} \textnormal{In \cite{ABS}, the statement of Theorem 6.3 is proved for the special case where $X$ is a Brauer--Severi surface.
 The proof in \textit{loc.cit}. however relies on the transitivity of the Braid group action on the set of full exceptional collections on $X\otimes_k k^s=\mathbb{P}^2_{k^s}$ and makes use of Galois descent.} \end{rema} \begin{thm} Let $X$ be a finite product of generalized Brauer--Severi varieties over a field $k$ of characteristic zero.
 Then $\mathrm{rdim}(X)=0$ if and only if $X$ splits as the finite product of Grassmannians over $k$. \end{thm} \begin{proof} We mentioned in Proposition 5.3 that a finite product $X$ of Grassmannians over $k$ admits a full exceptional collection.
-Lemma 1.19 of \cite{AB} immediately implies $\mathrm{rdim}(X)=0$.
+Lemma 1.20 of \cite{ABS} immediately implies $\mathrm{rdim}(X)=0$.

-Now assume $\mathrm{rdim}(X)=0$.
-As in the proof of Theorem 6.3 we restrict ourselves to the case where $X$ is the product of two generalized Brauer--Severi varieties.
-So let $A_1$ and $A_2$ be central simple $k$-algebras and $X=\mathrm{BS}(d_1,A_1)\times\mathrm{BS}(d_2,A_2)$ the product of the corresponding generalized Brauer--Severi varieties.
-By assumption and by Lemma 1.19 of \cite{AB} there is a semiorthogonal decomposition where $K_i$ are suitable \'etale $k$-algebras.
-Note that we also have a semiorthogonal decomposition